marco-sarti/ddqla/README.md

 # pyrl
-This is a library for creating RL agent with python is a smart way
+This is a library for creating RL agent with python in a smart way